escotoj/solid-workout-app/README.md

 - add floating action button to be in every page once logged in as a component
 - there is an error with the the way data is being saved (saves it as the previous day)
 - when user logged out, lets get started directs you to login.
-- gains/history page needs to say, user must be logged in.

 ## GOT_TO_COMPLETE